CatCuddler/BodyTracking/README.md

 The Weka machine learning framework and the Weka Helper run within a Java Virtual Machine.
 Since the body Tracking Framework does not currently feature 64-bit support, live classification requires a 32-bit Java Development Kit.
 However, Oracle does not provide 32-bit JDKs for Java 9 and upwards.
 The Body Tracking Framework and Weka Helper have been tested with Zulu 10.3, a 32-bit JDK 10 distribution provided by [Azul](https://www.azul.com/downloads/zulu/).

-After installing / unpacking the JDK, add the following environment variables to your system "Path" variable:
+After installing / unpacking the JDK in Body Tracking folder, add the following environment variables to your system "Path" variable:

 - (JDK installation directory) / bin
 - (JDK installation directory) / bin / server